Pointer Synchronization for Raster Datasets

 def validate_dvc_pointer(dvc_path: pathlib.Path, raster_path: pathlib.Path) -> bool:

-"""Verify that a raster's actual hash matches the DVC pointer manifest."""
+"""Verify a raster's actual hash matches the DVC pointer manifest.

 with open(dvc_path, "r") as f: